Emergency Management and Homeland Security

 Preparation Guidelines:

-- The evacuation sites should have or be able to readily obtain food, water, veterinary care, handling equipment and facilities.
+• Ensure evacuation sites have food, water, veterinary care, and equipment.